SAML 2.0 federation - AWS Identity and Access Management

 2. Using your organization's IdP, you generate an equivalent metadata XML file that can describe your IdP as an IAM identity provider in AWS.
 It must include the issuer name, a creation date, an expiration date, and keys that AWS can use to validate authentication responses (assertions) from your organization.

-3. In the IAM console, you create a SAML identity provider entity.
+3. In the IAM console, you create a SAML identity provider.
 As part of this process, you upload the SAML metadata document that was produced by the IdP in your organization in Step 2.
-For more information, see Creating IAM SAML identity providers.
+For more information, see Create a SAML identity provider in IAM.

 4. In IAM, you create one or more IAM roles.
 In the role's trust policy, you set the SAML provider as the principal, which establishes a trust relationship between your organization and AWS.
 The role's permission policy establishes what users from your organization are allowed to do in AWS.
-For more information, see Creating a role for a third-party Identity Provider (federation).
+For more information, see Create a role for a third-party identity provider (federation).

 Note